nuxeo/nuxeo-drive/DEVELOPERS.rst

   pip install PyObjC

-WARNING: this will download many large dependencies and sometimes the remote server will timeout on some of them: you might need to re-run this command several times to get it all installed.
+WARNING: This will download many large dependencies and sometimes the remote server will timeout on some of them.
+You might need to re-run this command several times to get it all installed.

 Then install Qt and PyQt for graphical user interface (see below).